 - Graphics processing from the graphics processing units (GPUs)

-- Data storage availability from disk drives or flash drives
+- Data storage availability from datacenters or hard drives

-This abstraction is typically accomplished through virtualization.
+This abstraction is typically accomplished through virtualization and virtual machines.
 Once separated, the storage, compute, and networking components are provided to users through the internet as infrastructure—or IaaS.
 This kind of cloud service has led to the rise of cloud storage, which stores big data as part of the Internet of Things (IOT).
-RackSpace is a great example of an IaaS provider.
+RackSpace is an example of an IaaS provider.